a group of people in surgical scrubs in a room with a table and a bed

 Nurse Call System Installation

-In addition to manufacturing our nurse call systems, we provide complete installation and training at your facility—plus maintenance for the life of the system.
+In addition to manufacturing our nurse call systems, we provide turn-key installations, pre-built, and other flexible options.

-With over 40 years of experience and thousands of nurse call system installations, we’re nurse call experts in compliance and efficiency.
+With 40 years of experience and over 1,000 nurse call system installations, we’re experts in compliance and efficiency.
 Contact us today to schedule a free consultation.

 Nurse Call System / Life Safety Equipment FAQs

-At the most basic definition, nurse call systems (or life safety emergency call systems as they are sometimes known) are systems within an ASC, Infusion Center or Urgent Care clinic (or other healthcare environment) that enable fast communication and alerts for nurses and other healthcare professionals.
-Some elements of nurse call systems allow patients to call/alert or communicate with nurses for assistance, while others are designed to allow nurses to sound an alert in emergencies or when extra help is required.
+At the most basic definition, nurse call systems are systems within an ASC (or other healthcare environment) that enable fast communication and alerts for nurses and other healthcare professionals.
+Nurse call systems allow patients and staff to alert nurses for assistance in emergencies or when extra help is required.

-Nurse call systems not only ensure compliance, but can also enhance patient safety, improve response times, and contribute to overall quality of care—thereby promoting better patient outcomes and higher Patient Satisfaction.
+Nurse call systems not only ensure compliance, but can also enhance patient safety, improve response times, and contribute to overall quality of care.

 Are Nurse Call systems required in ASCs, Infusion Centers & Urgent Care clinics?

-Nurse Call systems are required in ASCs, Infusion Centers & Urgent Care clinics in most states; the Authority Having Jurisdiction (AHJ) makes the final decision about where nurse call systems are required.
+Nurse Call systems are required in ASCs in most states; the Authority Having Jurisdiction (AHJ) makes the final decision about where nurse call systems are required.
 Your state's Department of Health or Joint Commission on Accreditation of Healthcare Organizations (JCAHO) are likely the AHJs that will outline the requirements of a nurse call system.

 Typically, they are required in a patient care area "where patients or residents will be in a condition of not reasonably being able to evacuate themselves in an emergency."
 This requirement is set forth in NFPA 101 Life Safety Code 18.1.1.1.2 and 3.